BRU1S3R/BRUISER_MASTER_OSCP_NOTES/BRUISER_WILL_PASS.md

-# YOU WILL PASS THE OSCP
+# YOU WILL PASS THE eCPPT and OSCP
  # GENERAL
 ##### Lemmie upgrade you
  ```bash